joetifa2003/weaver/paper/main.typ

   caption: [Weaver type conversion.],
 ) <fig:weaver-type-conversion>

-This makes reading the code much easier, Since what you see is what you get.
+This makes code easier to read, since what you see is what you get.

 If operators are used with incorrect types, Weaver will error at runtime.